eminetto/eltonminetto.net/content/post/2024-02-15-using-test-helpers.en.md

 title: "Using test helpers in Go"
 date: 2024-02-15T20:00:43-03:00
 draft: false
+tags:
+  - go
 ---

 Recently, in a code review, the great [Cassio Botaro](https://www.linkedin.com/in/cassiobotaro/) gave me a handy tip: refactor some tests to use the `test helpers` feature from the `testing` package.

 The code became much more readable, so I refactored some examples I had written for a post about automated testing to demonstrate the before and after.

 Let's first look at the original version of the test, in this case, an end-to-end, using [testcontainers](https://golang.testcontainers.org/).

 ```go
 package echo_test